balanced-dev/yuzu-docs/docs/definition/markup.md

 ## #ifCond
 This helper basically just adds a wider range of possibilites for conditional rendering.
 Where `#if` and `#unless` fall down is that you can only evaluate a singular value and not a condition.

-It's limited to 3 parameters to form the most simple of condtions, `value-1`, `operator`, `value-2` in that order.
+It's limited to 3 parameters to form the simplest of conditions, `value-1`, `operator`, `value-2` in that order.

 The values can be a variable or just a string, integer etc. while the operator is limited to a string representation of a collection of comparison/logical operators listed below: